Unity-Technologies/com.unity.perception/README.md

 ## License
 * [License](com.unity.perception/LICENSE.md)

-## Support
+## Community and Feedback

-For general questions or concerns please contact the Computer Vision team at computer-vision@unity3d.com.
+For setup problems or discussions about leveraging the Perception package in your project, please create a new thread on the [Unity Computer Vision forum](https://forum.unity.com/forums/computer-vision.626/) and make sure to include as much detail as possible.
+If you run into any other problems with the Perception package or have a specific feature request, please submit a [GitHub issue](https://github.com/Unity-Technologies/com.unity.perception/issues).

-For feedback, bugs, or other issues please file a GitHub issue and the Computer Vision team will investigate the issue as soon as possible.
+For any other questions or feedback, connect directly with the Computer Vision team at [computer-vision@unity3d.com](mailto:computer-vision@unity3d.com).

 ## Citation
 If you find this package useful, consider citing it using: